-A brief roundup of literary festivals in the Asia-Pacific region for the period July 2017 to August 2018 (updated 19 Aug 2017).
+A brief roundup of writers festivals in the Asia-Pacific region, July 2017 to August 2018 (last updated 14 Oct).
 Criteria for inclusion: the proceedings must be mainly in English and the locale in the Asia-Pacific region – this includes the west coasts of the Americas, and the north and east coasts of Australia.
 Does not include comic, anime, zine or poetry festivals, nor book fairs.

-Litquake, various dates, San Francisco, USA: a bunch of year-round events with an ‘epicenter’ happening in October (6-14).
+Litquake, various dates, San Francisco, USA: a bunch of year-round events with an ‘epicenter’ happening 6-14 October.
 Focuses mainly on Bayside authors.
 Check out their calendar at www.litquake.org.

 JULY 2017: Apparently book-lovers hibernate in during this month.

 Sunshine Coast Readers & Writers Festival, 12-13 Aug, Coolum Beach, east coast of Australia.
-Program out now.
-Includes a poetry slam & short story competition.
 Watch http://www.sunshinecoastreadersandwritersfestival.com

 Brisbane Writers Festival, 6-10 Sept, Queensland, east coast of Australia.
 Program out now.
 Watch uplit.com.au/festival/brisbane-writers-festival-2017